 Born March 14, 1957 — Tad Williams, 63.
 Author of the Memory, Sorrow, and Thorn series, Otherland series, and Shadowmarch series as well as the most excellent Tailchaser’s Song and The War of the Flowers.

 Born March 14, 1964 — Julia Ecklar, 56.
 She’s the Astounding Award–winning author for The Kobayashi Maru which is available in English and German ebook editions.
 She’s also a filk musician who recorded numerous albums in the Off Centaur label in the early 1980s, including Horse-Tamer’s Daughter, Minus Ten and Counting, and Genesis.

 Born March 14, 1971 — Rebecca Roanhorse, 49.
 Her “Welcome to Your Authentic Indian Experience™“ which was first published in the August 2017 of Apex Magazine won both a Nebula and a Hugo as best short story.
 She also won the 2018 Astounding Award for Best New Writer.
 Her novel Trail of Lightning was also a Nebula and Hugo nominee.

 Born March 14, 1974 — Grace Park, 46.
 Boomer on the reboot of Battlestar Galactica.
 She’s been on a fair amount of genre over the years with her first acting role being the Virtual Avatar in the “Bits of Love” episode of Outer Limits.
 After that, she shows up on Secret Agent Man, This Immortal, The Outer Limits again, Star Gate SG-1, Andromeda, and oddly enough, Battlestar Galactica in a number roles other than her main one.
 I’m sure one of you can explain the latter.

 Born March 14, 1978 — Butcher Billy, 42.
 Brazilian artist and graphic designer known for his art pieces and illustration series based on popular culture.
 Though ISFDB only lists his Strange Stars: David Bowie, Pop Music, and the Decade Sci-Fi Exploded and Jurassic Park piece, he’s active right to the present as he did artwork based on Black Mirrior which in turn led him to being commissioned to do work for the series by series creator Charlie Brooker.

 (12) HIGH CAPACITY.
 Alasdair Stuart’s “The Full Lid 13th March 2020” has a

 We’ve also got a detailed look at new James Bond sourcebook Bond Vs Bond, an offer of help for anyone whose projects are marooned due to the ever receding tide of events, an update on where I’m at right now and my favorite Kids in the Hall sketches!
 Which may not be the ones you think…

+Elsewhere, Kat Kourbeti is one of my favorite people and she’s just started a writing/commentary/media newsletter.
+If you like The Lid you’ll love Honest to Blog.
 Finally, Liberty is a constellation of podcasts and comics.
 It’s one of my personal high watermarks for cyberpunk/urban SF and they’ve just lost some listeners due to a server migration.
 Treat yourself and go check them out.